innogames/asset-relations-viewer/README.md

 # Standalone dependency cache
 The dependency cache can be used without the AssetRelationsViewer. <br/>
 This makes it possible to use the cache for other tools where dependency information between assets, files, etc. is required. <br/>
-In the following example we log all assets that are contained in the ActionOption prefab.
+In the following example we find out which asset have a dependency on the BaseProductions prefab.

 ```c#
 NodeDependencyLookupContext context = new NodeDependencyLookupContext();